aarondr77/hear-my-song/src/ideas.md

 # Trinkets to add
-3. Cat laying on person's leg
+1. Cat laying on person's leg
-4. Eating salt
+2. Eating salt
+3. Can put a lamp on your head
+4. Dwight Shrute poster